jukran/BIKE2.1/README.md

 #### Updates:
 Consumption frequency estimated as population average "p0" from Bayesian model (uncertainty).
 Individual consumption frequencies predicted (variability between consumers) only where needed.

 Exposure quantile estimation (2D simulation of uncertainty & variability) computations improved by vectorizing some evaluations which previously were indexed in loops.

+Radio buttons for model choice on correlation model for consumption frequencies corrected to be nested (conditional on upper level model choice).